Daily Journal Corporation: Advertising and newspaper representative

 The Daily Journal's publications carry commercial advertising, and most also contain public notice advertising.
 Commercial advertising consists of display and classified advertising and the employment advertising marketplace.
-Public notice advertising consists of many types of legal notices required by law to be published in an adjudicated newspaper of general circulation, including notices of death, fictitious business names, trustee sale notices and notices of governmental hearings.
+Public notice advertising consists of many types of legal notices required by law to be published in an adjudicated newspaper of general circulation, including notices of death, fictitious business names, trustee sale notices, individual name changes and notices of governmental hearings.
 The major types of public notice advertisers are real estate–related businesses and trustees, governmental agencies, attorneys and businesses or individuals filing fictitious business name statements.

 A fictitious business name web site, www.DBAstore.com, enables individuals to send their statements to the company for filing and publication. www.LegalAdStore.com, enables attorneys and individuals to send probate, civil, corporate, public sale and other types of public notices to the company. www.CaPublicnotices.com displays Public Notices for different communities throughout the state.

 California Newspaper Service Bureau

 "CNSB", a division of the company, is a statewide newspaper representative specializing since 1934 in public notice advertising.
-CNSB places public notices and other forms of advertising with adjudicated newspapers of general circulation, most of which are not owned by The Daily Journal.
+CNSB places public notices and other forms of advertising with adjudicated newspapers of general circulation elsewhere in the state beyond The Daily Journal.

 Technology business

 Journal Technologies, Inc. is a wholly owned subsidiary of the company.
 It consists of the combined operations of Sustain Technologies, Inc., established in the mid-1980s and acquired by the Daily Journal Corporation in 1999; New Dawn Technologies, Inc., acquired in 2012; and ISD Technologies, Inc., acquired in 2013.

 Journal Technologies makes software for trial and appellate courts and agencies related to court systems, including prosecutorial agencies, public defenders, probation departments and pretrial offices, throughout the United States, Canada and Australia.

-Journal Technologies has distinguished itself in the market with a browser-based case management system that is a highly configurable business processing engine that is the centerpiece for document management and e-filing.
+Journal Technologies has established itself in the market with a browser-based case management system that is a configurable business processing engine as the centerpiece for document management and e-filing.